abdullahseba/uf-graphql-api/readme.md

 ## \*\*\*NOT SUITABLE FOR PRODUCTION\*\*\*

 This sprinkle adds a GraphQL HTTP API to Userfrosting.
 The [GraphQL Sprinkle](https://github.com/abdullahseba/uf-graphql) is required for this sprinkle to work.
-This is sprinkle is intended to demonstrate how GraphQL could be implemented in Userforsting.
-It is not suitable for production use.
+It is intended to demonstrate how GraphQL could be implemented in Userforsting and is not suitable for production use.

 ### Browsing the API